mysensors/NodeManager/README.md

 ~~~
 `100;1;2;0;48;105,-2`

-Please note that anything set remotely will NOT persist a reboot apart from those setting the sleep interval which are saved to the EEPROM (provided `PERSIST` is enabled).
+Please note that anything set remotely will NOT persist a reboot apart from the sleep interval which is saved to the EEPROM (provided `PERSIST` is enabled).

 ## Understanding NodeManager: how it works

-A NodeManager object is created for you at the beginning of your sketch and its main functions must called from within `before()`, `presentation()`, `loop()` and `receive()` to work properly.
+A NodeManager object is created for you at the beginning of your sketch and its main functions must be called from within `before()`, `presentation()`, `loop()` and `receive()` to work properly.
 NodeManager will do the following during each phase:

 NodeManager::before():
 * Setup the interrupt pins to wake up the board based on the configured interrupts